 There are things you can do to help prevent or reverse weight gain while you’re taking Rexulti.
 Some examples include:

 - Choose a balanced diet.
-If you don’t already, now may be a good time to start focusing on your nutrition.
+If you don’t already, now may be a good time to start monitoring your nutrition.
 Consider using a calorie-tracking app or journal to track what you’re eating.
 Keeping track of your foods and portion sizes can help you eat a balanced diet.

 - Talk with a professional.
 Ask your doctor if they can refer you to a registered dietitian or certified nutritionist.
 They can provide personalized advice for your specific needs and health goals.